-Europe is the leading exporter of liquor and wine worldwide.
-The Japanese liquor market is one of the largest in the world with estimated annual sales of 3.5 trillion yen and growing consumption in several categories.
-Despite such figures, in terms of value, foreign liquor imports in 2020, at 256 billion yen (according to Japan Customs), accounted for a mere 9% of the total Japanese liquor market, including beer and beer-like products.
+Europe is the leading exporter of liquor and wine worldwide and the Japanese alcoholic beverages market is one of the largest in the world, behind only China and the US, with estimated annual sales surpassing 3 trillion yen.
+Foreign liquor imports in 2024 were at 384 billion yen (according to Japan Customs).
+Among the total imports, Europe, including Turkey, represented about 80%.
+This, however, is only a mere 13% or the total Japanese market.

 Key issues and recommendations